xpander-ai/xpander-sdk/API.md

 - *Type:* <a href="#xpander-sdk.IBedrockToolSpecInputSchema">IBedrockToolSpecInputSchema</a>

-Input schema of the Bedrock tool.
+Input schema detailing required parameters for the tool.

 ---